A-YATTA/AMDH/README.md

 - CIS version: 1.3.0

 ## Malware detection
-MDMA v2.0 include the first version of malware detection.
+AMDH v2.0 include the first version of malware detection.

 It's based on 543 malwares samples uniques permissions that are never used by legitimate applications (based on 480 ligitimate applications).